phillips0616/text-sum/README.md

 The goal of this project is to create accurate and readable summarizations from news articles.

 ## *Description*
-This project uses Python 3 and the NLTK(Natural Langugage Toolkit) library to produce extractive summaries.
+This project uses Python 3 and the NLTK(Natural Language Toolkit) library to produce extractive summaries.

 Link to NLTK: [NLTK](http://www.nltk.org/)